fdupray/SpaceX/README.md

 ## Architecture

-I decided to use an MVVM approach.
-In my case, you'll notice I also created a testable router to handle the navigation.
+I decided to use an MVVM approach: every view is accompanied by a view model.
+The view model handles core logic, whereas the view only displays data and generates events (managed by vm or router).
+You'll notice I also created a testable router to handle the navigation.
 My approach is protocol-oriented, as I want to avoid injecting direct implementations as dependencies (thus affecting testability).

 ## What you'll find